fatehr15/ai-assisted-webpages/README.md

 # 🧠 Building Web Pages with AI: A Personal Journey into Code Without Coding

 In a world where artificial intelligence is rapidly transforming how we approach technology, I decided to test just how far I could go with zero experience in web development.
 No HTML.
 No CSS.
 Not even a line of JavaScript.
-Armed only with curiosity and AI tools like ChatGPT, DeepSeak, and Bolt, I set out to build two real-world web pages—completely guided by machine intelligence.
+Armed only with curiosity and AI tools like ChatGPT, DeepSeak, and Bolt, I set out to build two real world web pages completely guided by machine intelligence.

 ---